researchsoft/website/content/governance/SC/caxton.md

 date = "2023-04-25"
 weight = 42

-position = "Product Specialist, team lead, Clinical Research and Trials Community (CRTC) programme at the Science for Africa Foundation" lives_in = "Kenya"
+position = "Product Specialist, Team Lead, Clinical Research and Trials Community (CRTC) programme at the Science for Africa Foundation" lives_in = "Kenya"

 [asset]